CDC issues updated guidance on prescribing opioids

 The agency noted in its new guidance on Thursday that the release of the 2016 guidelines was associated with “accelerated decreases” in overall opioid prescribing, but acknowledged that the prior recommendations were “inconsistent” with the ultimate goal of facilitating “individualized, patient-centered care.”

-The new guidance included 12 new recommendations for clinicians on prescribing opioid painkillers for adults with chronic pain.
+The new guidance includes 12 updated recommendations for clinicians on prescribing opioid painkillers for adults with chronic pain.

 “Our hope is that this new guideline, informed by the latest science and what we’ve learned about the human story of patients living with pain, can be a tool to help clinicians ensure the safest and most effective treatment for their patients is provided and that pain function and quality of life will improve for the millions of Americans dealing with pain each day,” Christopher Jones, acting director of CDC’s National Center for Injury Prevention and Control, said in a briefing on Thursday.

-Many of the newly issued recommendations are similar to what was previously issued, such as advising clinicians to consider nonopioid therapies for acute pain, short-term pain; prescribing the lowest effective dose when starting treatment with opioid-naive patients; and discussing the known risks and benefits of opioid treatment before and during the duration of therapy.
+Many of the newly issued recommendations are similar to what was previously issued, such as advising clinicians to consider nonopioid therapies for acute pain and short-term pain, prescribing the lowest effective dose when starting treatment with opioid-naive patients, and discussing the known risks and benefits of opioid treatment before and during the duration of therapy.

 Some changes include recommending that clinicians “carefully weigh benefits and risks” when changing opioid dosages and to “optimize nonopioid therapies while continuing opioid therapy.”